kraenhansen/wasm-io-2025-talk/pages/polygen.md

 <!--

 As you can see, polygen does pretty well thanks to wasm2c performance.
-There's some calling overhead at the lower numbers, but it outperforms safari slightly.
+There's some calling overhead at the lower fibonacci sequences, but it outperforms safari slightly at higher numbers.

-There's still a room for improvement, but it's a good start.
+There's still a room for improvements, but it's a good start.
+We can probably squeeze some more performance out of it.

 -->